Azure/appservice-settings/README.md

                             --scopes /subscriptions/{subscription-id}/resourceGroups/{resource-group} \
                             --sdk-auth

-  # Replace {subscription-id}, {resource-group} with the subscription, resource group details of the WebApp
+  # Replace {subscription-id}, {resource-group} and {app-name} with the subscription, resource group and name of the WebApp

   # The command should output a JSON object similar to this: